Quilting is a part of African Spirituality

-Quilting fabric symbols mirrors African and African American history.
+Quilting fabric symbols mirrors African and African American spirituality and history.
 African slaves combined quilt patterns and hand sewing as a path to freedom.

 The history of quilts began long before newspapers and books and certainly before European settlers arrived in their New World.
 We need to be aware that quilt history pre civil war from 1619-1865 did not yet have the guidelines for good quilt history research that is used today.